Top 10 Malaga Souvenirs

 El Templo de Vino – Calle Sebastian Souviron 8.
 Open Mon-Sat 11am-3pm & 6-9pm.

 El Almacén del Indiano – Calle Cisneros 7.
 Open Mon-Fri 11.30am-3pm & 6.30-9pm, Sat 11.30am-3pm.

 For all the fun of Malaga fair or if you just want a lovely reminder of how Andalusian women dress for annual festivities, buy a flamenco dress.
 They don’t come cheap but it’s worth paying for the real thing.
 The cheap imitations tear easily and don’t last.

 Prices start at €100 and go up as high as you’re prepared to pay.
 You can go for a classic style or something more modern.
 And as for colours, the world is your oyster.

 We like El Rocío on Calle San Juan1 and Viva La Feria on Calle Cisneros 4.
 For something a little bit more special, try Golo de Lunares on Calle San Juan 8.

 Top tip – Cudeca charity shops on Plaza de la Merced and in Calle Compañia stock second-hand flamenco dresses from €20.
 You won’t find the range of styles or possibly your size but it’s worth taking a look.

 And last but not least, what about a book about Malaga?
 One of our favourites is Malaga Sketchbook by Luis Ruiz Padron and published by lovingbooks.
 The book includes sketches of emblematic places in Malaga and includes snippets of information about them.

-Where to buy it: this book is stocked by the CAC Malaga museum shop, Luces bookshop on the Alameda Principal and Mapas y Compañia bookshop on Calle Compañia.
+This book is stocked by Luces bookshop on the Alameda Principal and Mapas y Compañia bookshop on Calle Compañia.